 They also offer a Handyperson service for home repairs and maintenance.

-You can also search for other organisations who help with making adaptions to your home on our website, Wellbeing Options.
+You can also search for other organisations who help with making adaptions to your home on our website, Live Well B&NES.
 A visit from an occupational therapist can help you work out what would suit your needs.
 This might be include a commode, a raised toilet seat, chair or bed raisers or minor alterations like rails or a small ramp.
 They can also advise whether you can borrow any equipment.

 If you are disabled or aged over 60, you can arrange to have someone visit you at home to discuss any repairs or major building work you need.
 You can also get advice on applying for government grants to help pay for the work.

-If you're not sure what help and support you need, or you think you need some financial support to access services, get a social care assessment.
-A financial assessment is the next stage after a social care assessment to work out how much you can pay (if anything) towards your care and support.
+If you're not sure what help and support you need, or you think you need some financial support to access services, get a social care and support assessment.
+A financial assessment is the next stage after a social care and support assessment to work out how much you can pay (if anything) towards your care and support.